Societal Engagement Training Opportunities

 What is public engagement, why is it important, and how do you know if your public engagement activities are successful?
-Our two new masterclasses will help you build on your public engagement goals to deliver enjoyable and meaningful activities for you and your participants.
+Our new masterclasses will help you build on your public engagement goals to deliver enjoyable and meaningful activities for you and your participants.

 Learning & Development Centre